 Orthobiologics are biological substances that are used to help injuries to heal more quickly.
 Orthobiologics are used to improve the healing of fractures, injured muscles, tendons and ligaments.

-Orthobiologics are made from substances that are naturally occur in body.
-When they are used in higher concentration, they may help to hasten the healing process.
+Orthobiologics are made from substances that naturally occur in the body.
+When they are used in higher concentrations, they may help to hasten the healing process.

 Following are considered orthobiologics

 - Platelet-rich plasma